 16.1 A candidate proposing to undertake all or part of their research, study or creative work at a location external to this university must seek the approval of the Head of School.
-On the recommendation of the principal supervisor, the relevant Head of School may approve a candidate’s request to pursue part of their program of research, study or creative work away from the university and will provide advice to the candidate, copied to the Office of Research for retention on the relevant student file for insurance
+On the recommendation of the principal supervisor, the relevant Head of School may approve a candidate’s request to pursue part of their program of research, study or creative work away from the university and will provide advice to the candidate, copied to the Graduate Research School for retention on the relevant student file for insurance purposes.

 16.2 Where the research, study or creative work requires the resources or facilities of an external organisation, the candidate’s access to such resources or facilities must be documented in written correspondence to the satisfaction of the Head of School.

 16.3 In approving candidature wholly or partly at an external location, the Head of School will appoint a consultant supervisor from the relevant organisation and may specify a minimum period during which the candidate must attend this university.